-Because they all maintain the temperature and air flow, virtually all models of dehydrator take about the same time to dry the same food.
-So when you are shopping for a dehydrator, it is not really appropriate to search for one that claims to dry foods faster than another.
-But there are other important factors to consider when deciding which dehydrator to buy.
-These factors are:
+So when you are shopping for the best food dehydrator, it is not really appropriate to search for one that claims to dry foods faster than another.
+But there are other important factors to consider when deciding which equipment to buy.

-- The most important thing to consider when buying a dehydrator is even heat and air distribution.
+The most important thing to consider when buying the best food dehydrator is even heat and air distribution.
 There is nothing more frustrating than having part of your batch get much drier than another part.
 Uneven heating and air flow can cause the food that is closer to the heat and air source get drier much faster than the food that is further away.

 The heat and air flow of shelf food dehydrators are generally very even because of the nature of the design.
 The trays in a shelf dehydrator slide out and look and work just like the trays in your conventional oven.
 This type of food dehydrator generally has the heating element and fan mounted in the back of the unit and the warm air flows horizontally across all the trays evenly.